 The following courses, where graded, must be successfully completed with the achievement of a grade of B or better.

 Required of all students in the Medical Physics Program:

 Substitution of a more advanced course(s) is only upon approval by the adviser and program director.

-An additional 3-credit elective is required for PhD students and at least 3 additional credits from at least one of the following selected specialties is required for all students:
+An additional 3-credit elective in the students chosen specialty area is required for PhD students and may be chosen for example from one of the following:

 The following courses may be used as elective upon approval by the adviser:

 You may take other courses in radiation biology, biomedical engineering, computer science, physics, electrical engineering, mechanical and aerospace engineering, neuroscience, bio-surface science, biostatistics with permission of your adviser.

 Qualified students may petition for a waiver of the requirement for any specific course upon the basis of the completion of an equivalent course with a grade of B or higher.

 Students may be subject to a comprehensive examination once completing all core medical physics courses.